Kimformatics/Kimformatics/README.md

 Hi I'm Dr. Kimberly Deas a Prinicpal Level Data Scientist / Informaticist, Chemist, Health Disparities Researcher, and passionate Data Educator living in the Metro DC area.

 ## My Career and What I Do
-In my career journey, I have had a number of roles, including Bench Research Scientist, Lab Director, Health Data Analyst, and now Prinicpal Informaticist / Health Data Scientist.
+In my career journey, I have had a number of roles, including Bench Research Scientist, Lab Director, Health Data Analyst, and now Prinicpal Informaticist / Clinical Data Scientist.

 ## Academic Pursuits 🎓